-- Services Australia or Department of Veterans' Affairs (DVA) Pensioner Concession Card holders. - Seniors Card holders issued by states and territories.
+- Services Australia or Department of Veterans' Affairs (DVA) Pensioner Concession Card holders. - Seniors Card holders issued by states and territories. - Young Adults aged between 18-21 at time of purchase.

 You must show your Seniors Card or Pensioner Concession Card when you buy your licence.